1 An Overview Course in Website Development

 TCP/IP Networking basics, DNS, URLs, and HTTP

-- Web server and server frameworks.
-To enhance understanding we will use a "micro-framework".
-The representative server side framework we'll use is based on Node.js + Express.js.
+Web servers and server frameworks.
+To enhance understanding we will use a “micro-framework”.
+The representative server side framework we’ll use is based on Node.js + Express.js.

-- Modern web applications and GUIs.
-We'll learn about model-view-controller and related client side frameworks.
-We'll get hands on with with the React framework and its ecosystem (react-router, redux, etc..)
+Modern web applications and GUIs.
+We’ll get hands on with the React front end framework and a bit of its ecosystem.

-- A representative subset of modern web development tools: Git, Node.js, npm, Webpack, ESLint, and Babel (transpiler).
+A representative subset of modern web development tools: Git/GitHub, Node.js, NPM, and a modern code editor.

 2 Books and Such